 Each exam will cover material from the beginning of the semester, though the second exam will focus more on material since the first exam.
-Makeup exams can be given only in extraordinary and unavoidable circumstances, and with advance notice.

-Final (30%) The final exam will be comprehensive over all material we discuss in class.
+Final (25%) The final exam will be comprehensive over all material we discuss in class.
 The final will be on